Nesjob/The-Jackbox-Party-Pack-7-German/README.md

 ***Champ'd UP***
 -
-Translation by El Alex and FryMaster
+Translation by El Alex, FryMaster & Nesjob

 Synchro by